potree/Arguments/README.md

 # About

-Intented as a replacement of boost::program_options and developed to the extent that is needed by the PotreeConverter.
+Intented as a replacement of boost::program_options and developed to the extent that is needed by the PotreeConverter. (i.e. not built to be robust for all kinds of cases)

 # Usage